octobercms/docs/3.x/extend/database/query.md

 ## Deletes

-The query builder may also be used to delete records from the table via the `delete` method:
+The query builder may also be used to delete records from the table via the `delete` method.

 ```php
 Db::table('users')->delete();
 ```

-You may constrain `delete` statements by adding `where` clauses before calling the `delete` method:
+You may constrain `delete` statements by adding `where` clauses before calling the `delete` method.

 ```php
 Db::table('users')->where('votes', '<', 100)->delete();
 ```

-If you wish to truncate the entire table, which will remove all rows and reset the auto-incrementing ID to zero, you may use the `truncate` method:
+If you wish to truncate the entire table, which will remove all rows and reset the auto-incrementing ID to zero, you may use the `truncate` method.

 ```php
 Db::table('users')->truncate();